 - deleted the uses for specific commodities (green beans, at a late and post-harvest stage on stone fruit and table grapes).
 MRLs are now temporary in these commodities until the APVMA completes its review; - deleted the use and the subsequent MRL of procymidone in lettuce, strawberries and tomatoes; - withdrawn the permits for brassicas and cucurbits.
-The associated MRLs have been requested to be deleted in the September 2005 APVMA notifications; - revised use patterns for the remaining commodities and increased the WHP to 9 days for stone fruit, wine-grapes and dry beans (Faba and Navy).
+The associated MRLs have been requested to be deleted in the September 2005 APVMA notifications, i.e. within Application A568; - revised use patterns for the remaining commodities and increased the WHP to 9 days for stone fruit, wine-grapes and dry beans (Faba and Navy).